Want to learn about the London beer scene? From Camden Town Brewery to the Meantime Brewing Company, these are the best

 If you’re looking for something different to do this summer, then here are my favourite London brewery tours for you guys.

 I’ve been living in London for over 10 years now and I can’t tell you how much the beer scene has changed in that time.

 5-years-ago the most exotic beer you’d find in a pub was Hoegaarden.
 Fast forward to today and there are so many cracking craft beers to choose from.
 Honestly, the choose in almost endless, more than you can do in a night anyway.
 Most pubs even have Beavertown on draft nowadays (which I absolutely love by the way).

 Supplementing all of this beer are these amazing London breweries popping up all over the city.
-Breweries like Fullers and London Fields have been around for ages, but now there are single still craft microbreweries creating some downright delicious beers.
+Breweries like Fullers and Camden have been around for ages, but now there are single still craft microbreweries creating some downright delicious beers.